 Martin Nuñez, Service Desk Manager at Harmony Public Schools

-Freshservice® is an ITSM solution from Freshworks designed for mid-size organizations.
-It features a clean interface with standard Incident, Problem, and Change Management capabilities delivered through cloud-based implementation.
-Freshworks also offers Freshdesk, their customer service-focused product, which differs from Freshservice in its emphasis on external customer support rather than internal IT processes.
+Freshworks also offers Freshdesk, its customer service-focused product, which differs from Freshservice in its emphasis on external customer support rather than internal IT processes.

 Freshservice key features

-These are some of Freshservice's features according to rhe company’s product page (accessed November 2025)
+These are some of Freshservice's features according to the company’s product page (accessed March 2026)

 - AI-powered automation for ticketing (FreddyAI).